rust-lang/blog.rust-lang.org/_posts/2017-09-05-Rust-2017-Survey-Results.md

 ![chart: 3.2% less than a day, 18.5% less than a week, 43.1% less than a month, 30.2% less than a year, 4.9% more than a year](/images/2017-09-05-Rust-2017-Survey-Results/stopped_using_rust.png "3.2% less than a day, 18.5% less than a week, 43.1% less than a month, 30.2% less than a year, 4.9% more than a year")
 *(hover for more info)*

 The first surprise we had here was how long people gave Rust a try before they stopped.
-Our initial hunch was that people would give us using Rust in the first day, or possibly the first week, if it didn't suit them or their project.
+Our initial hunch was that people would give up using Rust in the first day, or possibly the first week, if it didn't suit them or their project.
 Instead, what we see is that people tried Rust for a much longer time on average than that.

 Themes from people who stopped using Rust: